fablabbcn/fablabbcn-legacy-web/_posts/news-post/makingsenseworkshop-copy.md

 In this way, the citizens and the city are empowered to be the masters of their own destiny, their resilience is increased and a more ecological system is developed because the movements of materials and the associated energy consumption and carbon emissions typical of the current economy are drastically reduced.
 In order for this to be possible, the city must be locally productive and globally connected to knowledge, economic and social networks, making cooperation between cities, citizens and knowledge centers the basis of the scientific knowledge.

-To become a FAB City requires having a more precise knowledge of the way that cities work.
-The evolution of the project will make it possible to create better systems of capturing and analysing data, developing knowledge about a city, and it will also the implementation of an evaluation system and meticulous monitoring.

 <br>
 <ul><img src= "http://www.fablabbcn.org/img/blog/fab_city/fabcity-campus.jpg" align="middle"> </img></ul>